ethanniser/next-typesafe-url/README.md

 // /dashboard/deployments/2 will match and return { options: ["deployments", 2] }
 ```

+Keep in mind that `next-typesafe-url` assumes your exported `Route` is correct.
+If you for example, have a route param that is a different name than the file name, it will cause silent errors.

+**Double check your `Route` objects to make sure they are correct.**

 ## Path

 `next-typesafe-url` exports a `$path` function that generates a path that can be passed to `next/link` or `next/router`.